 Frosted Cake Mix Donuts Ingredients

 Based on the name of this recipe, you’ve probably figured out one of the ingredients.
-Yes, it’s cake mix.
+It’s in the title.

 For exact measurements of each ingredient and full directions, go to the recipe card at the bottom of the page.
 You can even print out the card by using the “print” button.